electron/electron/docs/api/browser-window.md

   // Unlike usual browsers, in which a string should be returned and the user is
   // prompted to confirm the page unload, Electron gives developers more options.
-  // Returning empty string or false would prevent the unloading now.
+  // Returning an empty string or false will prevent the unloading.
   // You can also use the dialog API to let the user confirm closing the application. e.returnValue = false;
 };